Payments - Common Reason Response Codes (RRC)

 3. System and Configuration Errors

-These responses indicate either a system‑level issue or a merchant/processor configuration issue.
-Do not repeatedly retry transactions without validating transaction status and configuration.
+These responses indicate either a system-level issue or a merchant or processor configuration issue.
+Do not repeatedly retry transactions without first validating transaction status and configuration.
+As a first step, review the Request ID (RID) and Transaction Logs in EBC to obtain more specific error details before escalating.

 | RRC | Description |